What do we do?

 Dialogue between experts and civil society.

 The Business Network organises approximately ten meetings throughout the year.
-All members are invited to attend each meeting.
+All participants are invited to attend each meeting.
 “Trends and Insights” meetings address issues and topics of common interest, such as mandatory human rights due diligence.
 “Deep Dives” focus on human rights issues in specific geographies where the “Shared Civic Space” is deteriorating, such as in Myanmar or Sudan.
 Our programme of activities for 2021 can be found here.

 Pre-pandemic, several Network meetings took place each year in person, often in the margins of the UN General Assembly in New York, the UN Forum on Business and Human Rights in Geneva and in the margins of the World Economic Forum’s Davos Annual Meeting.